 You will have a different project supervisor for each rotation project, to give a breadth to the training received.
 The two rotation projects are both allied with but in different disciplinary areas related to the PhD project.
 Where possible, this will allow refinement of your PhD in line with your emerging research interests as the programme progresses.

 The first project will be part-time in parallel with the taught units between October and March, the second project will be full-time during April to August.

 Second to fourth years

-The remaining three years will be more like a conventional PhD, with progression based on annual reports and vivas.
+The remaining three years will be more like a conventional PhD, with progression based on scientific reports and vivas.
 You will be taking on full-time research and likely to be based in the research group of your main supervisor.
 You will have 4 years in which to complete and submit your PhD thesis (you can view our PhD submission rate data).

 Throughout your studies, you will also be expected to attend a number of cohort activities (for example the SWBio DTP Annual Student Conference, Student-led Away Day), outreach events, innovation schemes (for example the BBSRC Young Entrepreneurs Scheme (YES)), where you will get the chance to meet and interact with other students from the partnership.